 The facility is currently facing many challenges in order to continue to safely operate.
-The one hundred and sixteen year old pool structure and bath house along with the nineteen year old filtration equipment are all deteriorating and no longer comply with today's standards.
+The forty-five year-old pool structure, hundred-year-old bath house, and nineteen-year-old filtration equipment are all deteriorating and no longer comply with today's standards.
 This report details the facility deficiencies.